Grenander--Stone estimator: stacked constrained estimation of a discrete distribution over a general directed acyclic graph: Computational aspects and simulation study

-The performance of Stone-Grenander estimator for a decreasing underlying distribution is illustrated at Figures \ref{d_dist_l2} and \ref{d_score_l2}.
-From Figure \ref{d_dist_l2} one can see that Grenander-Stone estimator performs better with $L_{2}$ penalization than with $L_{1}$, and it performs better than the empirical estimator and almost as good as Grenander estimator.
-Also, Grenander-Stone estimator does not increase the expected $S_{2}$ score, therefore, it does not make forecast worst with respect to the empirical and Grenander estimators.
+The performance of Stone-Grenander estimator for isotonic underlying distributions is illustrated at Figures \ref{decr_l1} and \ref{s1ndecr_l1}.
+From Figure \ref{decr_l1} one can see that Grenander-Stone estimator performs better with $L_{2}$ penalization than with $L_{1}$.
+Also, it performs better than the empirical and minimax estimators and almost as good as Grenander estimator.
+Further, in a sense of $S_{1}$ and $S_{2}$ scores, the performance of stacked estimators is visually the same for $L_{1}$ and $L_{2}$, it is better compare to minimax estimator and slightly better that the performance of the empirical estimator.

+Next, the superiority of Grenander-Stone estimator can be shown by ploting the estimates of scaled risk $n\mathbb{E}[||\hat{\bm{\xi}}_{n} - \bm{p}||_{2}^{2}]$ (with $\hat{\bm{\xi}}_{n}$ one of the following estimators under consideration) versus the sample size $n$, based on $1000$ Monte Carlo simulations.
+From Figure \ref{decrRisk} we can conclude that in the case of isotonic underlying distribution Grenander-Stone estimator with $L_{2}$ cross-validation performs almost as good as Grenander estimator and it performs significantly better than the empirical and the minimax estimators.